iPhone 13: The iOS 15 trick that gets you free iCloud storage

-With iOS 15, Apple updated the ways you can transfer your stuff from one iPhone ($380 at Amazon) to another.
-And that's good news because the new iPhone 13, 13 Mini, 13 Pro or 13 Pro Max has new cameras, faster performance and longer battery life.
+With iOS 15, Apple updated the ways you can transfer your stuff from one iPhone to another.
+And that's good news because the new iPhone 13, 13 Mini, 13 Pro and 13 Pro Max have new cameras, faster performance and longer battery life.
 But you still need to move all of your messages, photos, videos and music from your old iPhone.

 There are three ways to transfer stuff from your old iPhone to a new one.
 If you're running MacOS Catalina or newer, you can plug your iPhone into your Mac with a charging cable and use Finder.
 This is fast, but you need a Mac and enough space on it for the backup file.

 You can also use Apple's direct data migration tool that copies your old phone onto your new one without using a computer or iCloud.
-The downside to this process is that you won't be able to use either phone until the transfer process is complete which can take an hour or even hours to finish.
+The downside to this process is that you won't be able to use either phone until the transfer process is complete, which can take an hour or more to finish.

 Then there's using iCloud to do the transfer.
 The upside to this process is that you don't need to be tied to a computer and you'll have access to your old phone while the new one is downloading your backup file.
 The downside is that you need enough storage on your iCloud account to fit the backup file.
 If you're on Apple's free 5GB iCloud tier, that probably won't be enough.

-You could, of course, pay Apple a couple of bucks a month for more storage.
+You could pay Apple a couple of bucks a month for more storage.
 But if you'd rather not, you can use iOS 15 to borrow some iCloud storage for free to back up your old iPhone.
 Here's how you do it.

 Use iOS 15 to borrow more iCloud storage for free